Geninfotechent/Arbitrage-monitor-bot/README.md

 # Arbitrage-monitor-bot
-monitor jumper exchange for arbitage opportunity and send alert to telegram account
+monitor jumper exchange for arbitage opportunity and send alert to telegram accoun